 There are three main types of computers from which to choose: Windows machines, Chromebooks or Macs, which run the Apple OS.
-Although Macs certainly have their advantages, with the lowest-price Mac carrying a price tag of around $1,000, they’re probably not a good choice for a youngster.
+Although Macs certainly have their advantages, with the lowest-price Mac, they’re probably not a good choice for a youngster.

 Chromebooks are gaining in popularity in the educational market thanks to their ruggedness, low price and ease of use.
 The Chrome operating system is based on the same Chrome web browser you’re likely already using.
 Chromebooks come with minimal storage, with most files instead stored in the cloud via a service such as Google Drive.

 Installing apps involves little more than a visit to Google Play or the Chrome Web Store.
 There, you’ll find hundreds of apps designed for kids ranging from games and social media apps to educational tools.

 On the downside, Chromebooks can be slow when it comes to more resource-intensive programs.
 In addition, they aren’t compatible with Microsoft Office products, although the Chrome Web Store offers a number of comparable productivity tools.
 And of course, you’ll need to be comfortable with storing your files in the cloud.